JudzinBaranovsky/spring-boot-cd-skeleton/README.md

     3. `manage-env.ps1 stop` - stop the application and monitoring containers
     4. `manage-app.ps1 stop` - stop the application container
     5. `manage-app.ps1 destroy` - stop and remove the application container

+## Running locally - WORKAROUND
+- this branch requires to choose one of the Spring profiles:
+  - basic - relies on two secrets written in a file specified via the `security.secrets.filePath` system property
+  - aws - relies on two secrets written in AWS Secrets Manager under the `/database-secrets`
+- both profiles are properly configured using a temp file and LocalStack respectively in the integration tests

 ## Local E2E
 1. Run locally (see above).